Whistleblowing Policy and Procedure 2021 to 2022

 (i) that they are acting in the public interest

 (ii) that the disclosure tends to show past, present or likely future wrongdoing falling into one or more of the following categories:

 - conduct which is an offence or breach of the law

 - health and safety risks, including risks to the public as well as employees and workers

 - safeguarding concerns relating to children, young people or adults with care and support needs

 - practice which falls below established standards of practice

 - unauthorised use of public funds

-- possible fraud, corruption or financial irregularity including unauthorised use of Council funds (please see the Anti-Fraud and Corruption Policy)
+- possible fraud, corruption or financial irregularity including unauthorised use of Council funds (see the Anti-Fraud and Corruption Policy)